mnieber/skandha/README.md

 ### Logging

-By calling `setOptions({logging: true})`, the Skandha library allows you to inspect each facet before and after calling an operation.
+By calling `setOptions({logging: true})`, the SkandhaJS library allows you to inspect each facet before and after calling an operation.
 An operation is any facet member function decorated with @operation.
 This will log Facet members that are decorated with `@data` (or `@input`, or `@output`) in a way that looks similar to what you are used to from Redux: